sarik/React_Twitter_Simulation/README.md

 #### Database:

-Just run the following command in root folder to get DB docker up with tables configure .Can access db locally via any postgres client via settings in .env file at port 5432 with connection settings)
+Just run the following command in root folder to get DB docker up with tables configured .Can access db locally via any postgres client via connection settings mentioned in .env file

 `docker-compose up --build`
                      OR
-Run a Postrgres DB and update config in .env and run queries mentioned in db.sql
+Run a Postrgres DB and update corresponding connection config in .env and run queries mentioned in db.sql

 ####  Server